The MANDATE & CONTEXT

 Research & Discovery

-1. No Usage Data
+1. Start Collecting Usage Data

-Through qualitative interviews, several patterns emerged:
+Through interviews with the users, several patterns emerged:

 - Lack of Awareness: Some users didn’t even know the Analytics platform existed.